endlos99/finalgrom99/doc/MANUAL.md

 Insert it into the FinalGROM 99, plug the FinalGROM 99 into the TI 99 and turn on the console.
 The update will start automatically, and is complete after a few seconds when the LED turns off.
-Make sure to remove the SD card first before you reset the FinalGROM 99 or power-cycle the console!
+Make sure to remove the SD card first before you reset the FinalGROM 99 or power-cycle the console, and to delete the `UPDATE.AVR` before you use the SD card again!
 (Otherwise, the update will be applied again.)

 **IMPORTANT!** Do not turn off the the TI 99 while the update is in progress!
 You may brick your FinalGROM 99, which will require an AVR